jonathandb/datalogger/docs/source/code/read_sensor_scheduler.rst

 __init__(scheduler)
 -------------------
 The logger is initialised.
-The :class:`~apscheduler:scheduler:Scheduler` and :class:`~packet_manager:PacketManager` are implemented.
+The :class:`~apscheduler.scheduler.Scheduler` and :class:`~packet_manager.PacketManager` are implemented.
 The configuration is loaded.

 .. literalinclude:: ../../../datalogger/read_sensor_scheduler.py
    :pyobject: ReadSensorScheduler.__init__